Teen dating violence: Debates

 There is a common misconception that aggression is stable over time.
 That is, young people who are labeled as or considered to be violent and aggressive at any point in time are then assumed to be dangerous for the rest of their lives.
 This is a contentious issue because there is a desire to protect both parties involved (or that have the potential to become involved) in teen dating violence.
 While classifying the perpetrator as a threat may be detrimental to his or her life and future relationships, not classifying the perpetrator this way may put future partners at risk.

 There is considerable debate over whether we as a society have an accurate picture of the prevalence and severity of teen dating violence by gender.
-It is important to note that although male and female adolescents do not differ in "overall frequency of violence in dating relationships," females are subject to "significantly higher levels of severe violence".
+Although male and female adolescents do not differ in "overall frequency of violence in dating relationships," females are subject to "significantly higher levels of severe violence".
 This fact raises the question of whether abuse should be evaluated based on “severity” and how that can and should be measured, or if all abuse should be considered equally harmful.

 Age of consent is an issue that cannot be ignored in the discussion of teenage dating violence.
 Teenage sex is regulated in such a way that "age of consent laws render teenagers below a certain age incapable of consent to sexual activity with adults, and sometimes with peers".
 In some cases, the adult may be just a few months older than the minor.
 There are a number of states in which "age of consent statutes are used to prosecute consensual sex between two persons both under the age of consent."
 This type of prosecution has been deemed unconstitutional in some states by citing violation of privacy rights, but remains in effect in other states.
 Sexual behavior and aggression can be so deeply intertwined that the legality of underage consensual sex is sure to have an effect on teen dating violence.